There is a simple way to make sure you use neither nor clauses correctly every time.

 We use neither and nor when we have two negatives that agree with each other.
 We use either and or when two positives agree or when we have a choice of two things.
 It’s that simple.

-How to use neither and nor together in a sentence
+How to use neither and nor

 Let’s use the example in the top image in this article with the dog, cat and bird.